timOTdev/0036_wanderlustoria/README.md

 - [Follow MAC OSX Setup Instructions from Youtube](https://www.youtube.com/watch?v=DX15WbKidXY)
 5. For an MLAB database:
 - Sign up at [mLab Home](https://mlab.com/)
-- Remember your username and password for the `.env.variables` file later
+- Remember your username, password, and database name for the `.env.variables` file later
 6. You will also need API keys:
 - [Cloudinary Name, API Key and API Secret](https://cloudinary.com/console/dashboard) to host pictures for your users
-- [Geocoder API Key](https://developers.google.com/maps/documentation/geocoding/get-api-key) to find the user-input location
 - [Gmail account](https://accounts.google.com/signin/v2/identifier?service=mail) to send users emails to reset their passwords
+- 2 [Geocoder API Key](https://developers.google.com/maps/documentation/geocoding/get-api-key) to find the user-input location
+- You will need one Geocoder API key for the back-end to make requests without restrictions (GEOCODER_SERVER_API_KEY in .env), then another for the front end for the users to make requests (GEOCODER_CLIENT_API_KEY)
 7. Enter these api key variables in the `.env.variables` file and RENAME the file to `.env` when you are done
 - API variables inside .env are after the equal sign without quotes such as `CLOUDINARY_API_SECRET=abc123`
 - MLABDATABASE follows a format such as `mongodb://<dbuser>:<dbpassword>@ds119370.mlab.com:19370/<database name>`
+- LOCALDATABASE is for if you plan to run a local Mongo database, don't forget to change `mongoose.connect()` line in app.js
-- Fill in the information from the MLAB signup from step 5.
+- Fill in the information from the MLAB signup from step 5
+- If you plan on using the password reset feature, nodemailer also requires [GMAIL Lesser Secure Apps Feature](https://myaccount.google.com/lesssecureapps)
 8. Run the MongoDB server with the terminal command `mongod` or have it linked up to MLAB database
-9. Run the node app with `node app.js` in the root directory
+9. Run the node app with `node app.js`, or nodemon if installed, in the root directory
 10. Open up your favorite editor and hack away!

 ## More pictures